Ultimate Guide to Visit Pamukkale Turkey

 By Air

 If you’re short on time while you’re traveling in Turkey, you can fly from any major airport into the city of Denizli.
-To fly from Istanbul or Cappadocia to Denizli is about an hour’s flight.
+To fly from Istanbul airport or Cappadocia to Denizli is about an hour’s flight.
 From there, you can rent a car or hire a driver to take you to the sights to see in the area.

 By Car